To Get Away

 I walked ten blocks and then slowly came back stopping at every business place I saw asking if they were hiring.

 At my fifth stop, the guy who was in charge was asked for my social security I got nervous, then the guy spoke to me in Spanish.
 I whispered ‘no papers...’ with a touch of Spanish accent.

 He hired me to answer the phone when the caller spoke English.
 How I understood what he was saying was more luck than High School Spanish.
 And he actually spoke Spanglish, so it wasn’t that hard to get what he was telling me.

 During my break I went to the Hotel, (which was five blocks away) paid for another two days, telling them I was starting a job.

 They said if I wanted to be long term I could.
 They would move me to another section which had a kitchenette.

-On my way back I got a new SIM card for my phone.
+On my way back to work I got a new SIM card for my phone.

 I thought of calling a friend or a relative, but squashed that idea.
 Not now.
 Not Yet.